FALL FORUM

 Ryan T. Lombardi - Fall Forum 2019

 Dr. Ryan Lombardi serves as the Vice President for Student and Campus Life at Cornell University.
-Ryan received an undergraduate degree in Music Education from West Chester University, a master’s degree in Higher Education Administration from the University of Kansas, and a doctorate in Higher Education Administration from North Carolina State University.
+Lombardi received an undergraduate degree in Music Education from West Chester University, a master’s degree in Higher Education Administration from the University of Kansas, and a doctorate in Higher Education Administration from North Carolina State University.

 Roald Hoffmann - Fall Forum 2018